Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Conclusions

-This study proposes a reinforcement learning-based approach to address the credit assignment problem, a persistent issue in DODE for microscopic traffic simulations.
+This study introduced a reinforcement learning-based OD matrix estimation method to address the credit assignment problem, a persistent issue in DODE for microscopic traffic simulations.
 We address the limitations of conventional methods—namely, the complexity of simultaneous optimization and the myopia of sequential optimization—by redefining the DODE problem within an MDP framework and applying model-free DRL to derive optimal OD input sequences that consider long-term, stochastic effects.

 Experimental results show that our method achieves significantly lower errors compared to existing simultaneous and sequential optimization approaches.
-It achieved an MSE reduction of approximately 43.2\% compared to the best conventional method and demonstrated no statistically significant difference from the dataset generated using true demand.
-Additionally, this method confirmed that it can more accurately represent realistic traffic dynamics by performing fine-grained departure decisions at the vehicle level.
-Our approach demonstrates a robust framework that effectively addresses the credit assignment problem while explicitly considering the characteristics of stochastic environments.
+In the toy network, compared to the baseline that showed the highest performance, our method improved the link-flow MSE by 23.7\%.
+A case study on a real-world freeway subnetwork using PeMS data indicates that the approach can extend beyond the toy experiment and improve link-flow calibration performance within the tested network scales.
+In three cases, our method reduced link-flow MSE by up to 88.3\% compared to the baseline and achieved lower wall-clock time while improving fitting accuracy.

 The core contribution of this study is a novel reinforcement learning-based approach to the DODE problem that overcomes the trade-off between high-dimensionality and myopic decision-making inherent in existing optimization-based methodologies.
-The proposed MDP and DRL framework addresses the complexity and stochasticity of microscopic simulations by evaluating the long-term impacts of each action, thereby resolving the credit assignment problem in DODE.
-The success of this approach is significantly bolstered by the choice of the multi-binary PPO, whose clipped surrogate objective ensures stable policy updates against the simulation's inherent noise, preventing drastic, erroneous decisions and fostering convergence toward the optimal solution.
-In particular, by enabling high-resolution decision-making structures that determine individual vehicle departure decisions every 5 seconds, the proposed approach captures realistic microscopic traffic dynamics and demonstrates superior calibration performance compared to existing methods.
-This approach is expected to overcome the methodological limitations of existing research and provide a fundamental breakthrough for microscopic simulations and the development of operational strategies.
+The proposed MDP and DRL framework addresses the complexity and stochasticity of microscopic simulations by evaluating the long-term impacts of each action, thereby addressing the credit assignment problem in DODE.
+The effectiveness of this approach is supported by the use of multi-binary PPO, whose clipped surrogate objective helps stabilize policy updates in the presence of simulation noise and delayed rewards.
+Overall, the proposed framework provides a promising approach for high-resolution OD demand calibration in microscopic simulations and offers a foundation for future work on scalable calibration and operational applications.